A Complete AEON MALL Guide: Not Just Shopping! Enjoy the Latest Activities for All Ages

 If you'd like to try food that’s unique to Lake Kawaguchiko, we recommend hoto noodles.

-Aside from hoto, there are several other unique foods that are local to the region like Fujizakura Heights Beer.
+Aside from hoto, there are several other unique foods such as the Fujizakura Heights Beer.
 This beer uses spring water sourced from the area surrounding Mt.
 Fuji.

 Suggested Itineraries around Lake Kawaguchiko